-The English veteran fast bowler, Stuart Broad all set to undergo knee surgery
+English veteran fast bowler, Stuart Broad to undergo knee surgery.

-Broad was England’s hero in the 4th test against India where he picked up 6-25 in the first innings as England won the test by an innings and runs.
+Broad was England’s hero in the 4th test against India where he picked up 6-25 in the first innings as England won the test by an innings and 54 runs.
 During the 4th test, Broad suffered a broken nose when a nasty bouncer from Indian pacer Varun Aaron went right through Broad’s visor.
-The 28 year old Englishman was left bloodied and had to be carried off the field on a stretcher.
+The 28-year-old Englishman was left bloodied and had to be carried off the field on a stretcher.

 Broad has been delaying the surgery for a long time now, but with the World Cup in February 2015 and a rather quiet winter season for England, this seems to be the best time to get fully fit.
 Meanwhile, Stuart Broad tweeted “I’ve seen the surgeon 2day and now def having surgery on my troublesome knee 4th Sep I’ve been due for a while so can’t wait to get sorted.”